Raoulorlando/rtd-tutorial/docs/source/Release_Notes/markdown/IBIS-suite_release_notes_2023_09_01.md

     settings for searching and generating IDM number.

     ```{eval-rst}
-    If you start using this functionality, you must disable the workflows/connectors that manage the identity registrations.
+    .. note:: If you start using this functionality, you must disable the workflows/connectors that manage the identity registrations.
     ```

 -   IBIS settings \-\> Identity card has been reorganized.
 Two